crystallabs/crysterm/README.md

 Crysterm is a console/terminal toolkit for Crystal.

+See the presentation from Crystal 1.0 Conference: https://www.youtube.com/watch?v=UQCEIBzQOec

-At the moment it follows closely the implementation and behavior of the libraries that inspired it, [Blessed](https://github.com/chjj/blessed) and [Blessed-contrib](https://github.com/yaronn/blessed-contrib) for Node.js.
+At the moment Crysterm follows closely the implementation and behavior of libraries that inspired it, [Blessed](https://github.com/chjj/blessed) and [Blessed-contrib](https://github.com/yaronn/blessed-contrib) for Node.js.
 However, being implemented in Crystal (an OO language), it tries to use the language's best practices, avoid bugs and problems found in Blessed, and also (especially in the future) incorporate